 Produced from petrochemical sourced yarns, such as polyester, polypropelene and polyimide.

 For - In general they tend to wick moisture away from the body quicker than natural fibres, and dry quickly.

 Against - Without additional treatment they can tend to suffer from odour relatively quickly - however, treatments such as silver ions can help reduce this problem.

 At Action Outdoors we offer synthetic baselayers from Arc'Teryx, Rab, Paramo and Tilley.

 The yarns in this group are derived from natural sources, with Merino Wool being the main fibre used.

 For - Merino in particular is more resistant to odour, so may be more suitable on longer trips with limited washing facilities.

 Against - Merino tends not to wick as well as synthetics, but it does have a bigger capacity to absorb moisture.
 It also tends to dry more slowly, but does retain its insulating properties better when wet than synthetics.

-We use Smartwool for our Merino baselayers and Silkbody for our silk based products.
+We currently use Smartwool for our Merino baselayers.

 We have now added Rab MeCo garments to our range of base layers.
 These use a yarn that is a mixture of Merino Wool and Cocona®.
 Cocona® is a polyester fibre coated with Activated Carbon derived from coconut shells which reduces odour build up.
 The resulting garments have the feel of Merino with the wicking performance of Cocona®.
 As the garments use a higher percentage of Merino, we have included them in the Natural Fibre section.